Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 It’ll take you through the valley of the Río Fitz Roy.
 The first 2 km (1.2 mi) is a steady ascent until you reach Mirador Margarita.
 From here, the views are stunning, especially of Cerro Torre and the Margarita waterfall.
 Beyond that, the path isn’t too demanding, but do expect some climbs until you reach Laguna Torre.

 The trail is variable enough to stay interesting, but it never gets too exciting, if you know what I mean.
-It consists of several easy-to-follow paths, some rockier areas, and if it’s been raining, you’ll run into some large muddy puddles.
+It consists of several easy-to-follow paths, and some rockier areas, and if it’s been raining, you’ll run into some large muddy puddles.
 Nothing serious, though, and you’ll be fine even just in sneakers.
 At Laguna Torre, the mountain vistas range from “OMG, wow!” to “Aw man, the clouds are covering everything,” with the Southern Patagonian Ice Field stretching out in the distance when visibility is good.

-If the mountains are shrouded in cloud, it might just not be your day, but I recommend trying to wait it out.
+If the mountains are shrouded in clouds, it might just not be your day, but I recommend trying to wait it out.
 Clouds are known to clear away sometimes, y’know, and because it gets windy on the Laguna Torre trail, chances are at any point, it’s only a matter of time before they do.
 When we visited, a lot of people turned back too soon having given up all hope of seeing anything, surrendering to their assumed bad luck.
 (Old men literally shouting at clouds.)
 But not us, oh no. We waited and were rewarded with some fantastic views of the peaks.

 Tip: Don’t be tempted to turn back without reaching the viewpoint at the end.
 You may feel like you’ve seen it all before you get there, but you’d be very wrong.
 Make the loop counterclockwise to get the most out of the views.
 Beware of the loose rocks on the last part of the walk, so focus on those ankles and watch your step.